The Best Maine Windjammer Cruise Packing list to Travel Light!

 • Small tote or string bag to bring essentials to “Lobster Island” for the afternoon

-• Phone and charger with Calm or sleep app and a strap to keep it secure.
-I use the Bandolier lanyard type of strap but if you have good pockets, you can also just use a strap on the back of the case so it doesn’t slip out of your hand while taking pictures over the rail.
+• Phone and charger with a strap to keep it secure or a strap on the back of the case so it doesn’t slip out of your hand while taking pictures over the rail.

 • Camera with a zoom lens and extra batteries